oljimenez/vanilla-icecream/README.md

 Sorry this need some good docs but is a starter project for now, and i'm planning to convert it to a helper library

+The goal of this is build some functions to automatize some work when you work with vanilla-extract.
+For now only have a `createComponentWithSprinkles` function that allow you to create custom react components.

 # How to create component?